Edward Phillips (British Army officer): 1940–1942

-Phillips' involvement with these events can be seen in the later (16 February 1943) medal citation for his CBE (by which time he was a temporary Brigadier) as part of a group of awards "in recognition of gallant and distinguished services in the Middle East during the period May, 1942 to October, 1942".
-His citation reads "Brig.
-PHILLIPS has been DDMS 13 Corps since 8 Apl 42.
-This period included the battles around TOBRUK beginning 27 May, the subsequent withdrawal to the ALAMEIN line and the fighting in that position.
-Throughout that period the successful evacuation and treatment of casualties was largely due to the arrangements made and supervised by Brig.
-PHILLIPS.
-In this is displayed an exceptionally astute appreciation of the requirements of the varied and difficult situations arising, and his anticipation of events from the medical point of view ensured that wounded were evacuated expeditiously and with the minimum suffering.
-The energy displayed by Brig.
-PHILLIPS and his personal influence exercised through frequent visiting of all Corps Medical Units was a great inspiration and encouragement to his subordinates and the source of confidence to those working in close touch with him.
-He was once taken prisoner but later had success in escaping and carried on with his duties immediately.".
+Phillips' involvement with these events can be seen in the later (16 February 1943) medal citation for his CBE (by which time he was a temporary brigadier) as part of a group of awards "in recognition of gallant and distinguished services in the Middle East during the period May, 1942 to October, 1942".
+His citation reads:

 On a more personal note, on 3 June 1942 Brigadier Phillips wrote to his mother from XIII Corps HQ, MEF, "...since my last letter I have been a Prisoner of War & escaped!
 I was very well treated & made my get-a-way in this middle of battle when my captors were otherwise engaged!
 I am very well & back at work, very busy as you can imagine from the news in the papers.
 It looks as if the tide has at last turned & you can understand how pleased I am.
-You know how I like all this excitement & am glad that I'm no longer where I was this time last year....your devoted son, Teddie."
+You know how I like all this excitement & am glad that I'm no longer where I was this time last year... your devoted son, Teddie."